omarreis/LangTool/README.md

 Languages can be loaded from a file or from form resources.
-The last loaded language goes into global var Lang:TStringList
+The last loaded language goes into global var Lang:TStringList This is a list of text=translation lines.
+Variable Lang  is used to translate components every time the component style is rendered.
+All this is implemented on FMX at a basic level.

-Translate() function does translations at run time.
+Use Translate() to do translations at run time.

 ## LangTool  features :
 * Load/Save *.LNG files